lmanul/go-links/index.md

 ![](img/developer_toggle.png)

-And select the folder you have just unzipped.
+Select the folder you have just unzipped.

 ## Set a keyboard shortcut